VishwaasHegde/RagaRecognition/README.md

-# Raga Detection Using Machine Learning
+# Raga Recognition Using Machine Learning
 This repository contains code for an end to end model for raga and tonic identification on audio samples

 Note: This repository currently only contains inference code, the training code and lots of experimental code can be accessed here: https://github.com/VishwaasHegde/E2ERaga